This post may contain affiliate links.

 VIDEO: How to Make the Best Ever Scotcheroos

 Yes, they are best served at room temperature.
+Cover the pan with a lid or plastic wrap until ready to enjoy.

 Yes, these cereal bars can be frozen in a freezer bag or in an airtight container.
 If you can’t fit them in a single layer, be sure to place a piece of parchment paper between layers so they don’t stick together.